joebew42/joebew42.github.io/_posts/2020-11-03-essence-and-learning-in-code.markdown

 ## A slicing example

-I will take one of the example proposed by William Wake, just to give you a practical idea of how this strategy can be translated into the real world, but I want to encourage you to read the original article.
+I will take one of the examples proposed by William Wake, just to give you a practical idea of how this strategy can be translated into the real world, but I want to encourage you to read the original article.

 Consider you have to build **a web-based e-commerce system**.